China to launch next manned spacecraft in summer

-BEIJING China will launch its next manned space mission sometime between June and August , which will attempt to dock with an experimental module launched last year, state news agency Xinhua reported on Friday.
+BEIJING China will launch its next manned space mission sometime between June and August, which will attempt to dock with an experimental module launched last year, state news agency Xinhua reported Friday.

 It will be China's fourth manned space mission since 2003, when astronaut Yang Liwei orbited Earth 14 times, becoming the country's first man in space.